Robertson Daniel

-Robertson DeShawn Daniel (born October 1, 1991) is an American professional football defensive back who is a free agent.
+Robertson DeShawn Daniel (born October 1, 1991) is an American former professional football defensive back.
 He played college football at BYU.
 Daniel was signed by the Oakland Raiders of the National Football League (NFL) as an undrafted free agent in 2015.
-He has also been a member of the Green Bay Packers, Washington Redskins, and Baltimore Ravens of the NFL and the Calgary Stampeders and Toronto Argonauts of the Canadian Football League (CFL).
+He was also a member of the Green Bay Packers, Washington Redskins, and Baltimore Ravens of the NFL and the Calgary Stampeders and Toronto Argonauts of the Canadian Football League (CFL).

+Early life

+Robertson DeShawn Daniel was born on October 1, 1991, in Saint Thomas, U.S. Virgin Islands.
+He attended Branham High School in San Jose, California.

 College career

 Daniel attended Brigham Young University, where he played for coach Bronco Mendenhall's BYU Cougars football team in 2013 and 2014 after transferring from De Anza College.
+He finished his two-year BYU career with totals of 110 tackles and three interceptions.